-For purposes of the Statement of Net Position, cash and interest-bearing deposits include all demand accounts, savings accounts, and certificates of deposit of the Village.
+For purposes of the Statement of Net Position and Statement of Cash Flows, cash and interestbearing deposits include all demand accounts, savings accounts, and certificates of deposit of the Village.

 F. CAPITAL ASSETS-

 Capital assets, which include property, plant, and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are capitalized at historical cost or estimated cost if historical cost is not available.
 Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
 The Village maintains a threshold level of \$500 or more for capitalizing capital assets.